quanted/pram_app/docs/qapp.rst

 The übertool is requires database support for full functionality.
 The database of choice is MongoDB as it is cross-platform, flexible, and open source.

+Environmental models may require the ability to scale their implementation.
+This may be in response to a need to execute more complex, detailed applications and/or be responsive to multiple users in a distributed modeling setting.
+Regardless, such implementations may require a combination of significant core computing capacity and concurrency control that is difficult to achieve in a desktop environment.
+Scaling these models can present challenges, but may be necessary for Monte Carlo simulation, for higher spatial resolution and/or geographical scale, long time series modeling, and/or to account for multiple simultaneous users.

+This hands-on workshop will allow users to deploy a combination of modern technologies that can address these issues.
+Participants will quickly build a running instance on their laptop of the leading containerization technology, Docker, in order to deploy a set of environmental models.
+Container-based technologies separate the application from the underlying infrastructure, just like virtual machines separate the host operating system from the underlying hardware.
+These technologies allow for the ability to build and configure an environmental model once, and then deploy and run the model anywhere.
+The core services consist of a daemon that is installed on a machine and a client that interacts with the daemon.
+A typical workflow then consists of a containerized image that is layered to contain the host operating system, environmental model(s), and all dependencies.
+Images are used to create containers that can be started, stopped, moved or deleted.
+This technology is supported by a registry system that allows for public or private access to repositories that store images as well as a system for automating building images.
+This lightweight approach is portable and scalable, with the ability to launch and shut down additional machines as needed.

+To fully leverage this technology, the models in the containerization image will be in the form of application programming interface (API) representation state transfer (RESTful) web services.
+We will address approaches for accessing these endpoints and leveraging their deployment within cloud environments, providing Models-as-a-Service.
+RESTful endpoints opens up a number of possibilities for scaling computations and allow for model interoperability possibilities at both the computational/ algorithmic  level and from a user interface (mobile, desktop or web) development standpoint.

 Special Training Requirements/Certification (A8)
 ====================================================================